 “These colleges have to do better and they clearly can,” Kay M. McClenney, director of CCCSE, told Community College Week Blog.
 “To make needed progress, colleges must focus their efforts on those educational practices that produce the greatest positive impact on the largest possible number of students.”

 13 Principles for Success

-Under the “Planning for Success” umbrella, CCCSE looked at assessment and placement, orientation, academic goal setting and registration.
+Under the “Planning for Success” umbrella, CCCSE looked at assessment and placement, orientation, academic goal setting, and registration.
 “Initiating Success” includes accelerated developmental education, a student success course, the first-year experience, and establishing a positive learning community.
 In the “Sustaining Success” category comes important practices like class attendance, availability of experiential learning, intervention, tutoring, and supplemental instruction.

 While some colleges have implemented some of these practices, few have succeeded in bringing all of these components to the college experience.
 In addition, many schools that are trying to bring these practices into play have failed to make them available to their full campus of students.

 “Community colleges across the country have created innovative,>report states.
 “However, because most of these programs have limited scope, the field now has pockets of success rather than widespread improvement.
 Turning these many small accomplishments into broad achievement - and improved completion rates – depends on bringing effective programs to scale.”

 Within the summary of the report, community colleges can find very specific areas to focus if they want to raise their success rates across their campuses.
 Community college students require a strong start and clear pathways to success.
 Students need a high bar set for them and integrative support to help them reach that bar.
 Assistance needs to be available campus-wide to ensure every student that enters a community college can leave with the education they originally desired.